nabil828/comp4537-f22/Assignments/A3/readme.md

   Handle the expiration of the request tokens using the referesh token you have received in step 1

 # Part II - Development Strategy and Hints
-- use react router to easily handle displaying the details of the selected Pokemon
+- use react router to easily handle displaying the details of the selected Pokémon

 # Rubric